Solar Panels and Mobile Devices

 Your Phone Can Run on Solar Power, but Is It Really Worth It?

-The latest innovations in solar energy, such as the introduction of thin film panels, have made it a much more versatile technology that opens up a whole world of applications.
+The latest innovations in solar energy, such as the introduction of flexible panels, have made it a much more versatile technology that opens up a whole world of applications.
 Applying solar panels to mobile devices would have the obvious benefit of removing (or lowering) the need for wall chargers, but the technology is not quite there yet.

 The products currently available on the market are quite expensive and only provide limited extra battery power, but the technology is advancing fast and we surely will see more of it in the future.